Frequently Asked Questions for Fertility Patients

 I have forgotten what my dose is – how do I find that?

 Your dose is detailed on your Cycle Instructions & Medication sheet which was given to you or emailed to you when you had your follow-up appointment.
 It is always updated and emailed to you again once you have had your Day 1 of cycle test.

 I missed my Synarel nasal spray dose, what do I do?

-If you missed your morning dose, and it is during the day now, give yourself a dose immediately if you have it with you, if not as soon as possible and before your evening dose is due.
+Administer your dose immediately if you have it with you or as soon as possible before you next dose is due.

 I don’t know if I got my Synarel nasal spray dose, I felt it drip down the back of my throat.
 What should I do?

-If you have sprayed the Synarel into your nostril, then you have received the dose.
-The mucous membranes here absorb the medication rapidly, you do not need to give yourself an extra dose.
+If you have sprayed the Synarel into your nostril then you have received the dose.
+The mucous membranes in the sinus absorb the medication rapidly, you do not need to give yourself another dose.

 Do I need to keep taking the nasal spray once I start the FSH injections?

 Yes, do not stop taking the nasal spray until instructed.